hocuscodus/qed-lang/_tutorial/10-classes.md

 {: .notice--info}

 You may have plenty of questions at this point already, such as "Why a return type for classes?"
 All I can tell at this point is, please bear with me, it will all fall into place as you continue reading.

-All class members (fields and methods) are declared public.
-Private members can be embedded a wrapper plain builder function (which first letter is lowercase to not make it a class):

-{% include sandboxframe.html qedsrc="tutorial/classes3.qed" gui="0" height="280px" %}

-For pure class instantiation, it is better to use the `void` return type when declaring its class, since the object will never return anything.
-Which leads to a class return type becoming useful... read on.
-{: .notice--info}

-We only scratched the surface as to what QED classes can do.
-We're about to expand their functionality!